mabel-dev/opteryx.dev/docs/sql-reference/joins.md

 The size of the resultant dataset when using `CROSS JOIN` is length of the two datasets multiplied together (2 x 3 = 6, in the pictorial example), which can easily result in extremely large datasets.
 When an alternate join approach is possible, it will almost always perform better than a `CROSS JOIN`.

+`CROSS JOIN UNNEST` is a specific variation of a `CROSS JOIN`, where the values in an ARRAY column are treated like a single column relation.

 ## INNER JOIN

 ~~~